KonradHoeffner/tempoguide/index.md

 <mtg-card name="Chain of Smog"/>

 The copy effect is not a trigger that you can Stifle or Consign to Memory but instead happens on resolution.
-This means that you can safely let them discard their hand first and then Force of Daze afterwards if you have enough life to spare.
+This means that you can safely let them discard their hand first and then Force or Daze afterwards if you have enough life to spare.
 If you have less than 4 cards in hand this may leave you unable to stop a reanimation effect.

 <mtg-cite name="Psy / the_shallow_grave" href="https://www.twitch.tv/the_shallow_grave" about="MTG Legacy Reanimator Specialist">
-Sometimes it's correct not to let them discard before forcing Not usually, but sometimes.
+Sometimes it's correct not to let them discard before forcing.
+Not usually, but sometimes.
-I've certainly used Smog as a self discard outlet to then reanimate a creature before
+I've certainly used Smog as a self discard outlet to then reanimate a creature before.
 </mtg-cite>

 <mtg-card name="Fatal Push"/>